MultiSafepay/docs/content/integrations/drupal.md

 order: 110
 hidden: false
 parentDoc: 62a9a54abde254065ee92a5c
-excerpt: "Free plugins to integrate MultiSafepay payment solutions with Drupal 7, 8 & 9."
+excerpt: "Technical manual for installing and configuring MultiSafepay's free plugin for Drupal 7, 8 & 9."
 slug: 'drupal'
 ---
 # Drupal 8 & 9